trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 | user.mergerfs.allpaths | A NULL ('\0') separated list of full paths to all files found. |

-## Signals

-- USR1: This will cause mergerfs to send invalidation notifications to the kernel for all files.
-This will cause all unused files to be released from memory.
-- USR2: Trigger a general cleanup of currently unused memory.
-A more thorough version of what happens every ~15 minutes.

 ## ioctl

 Found in `fuse_ioctl.cpp`: